maxwell-herrmann/module0_pedestal/README.md

 ```
 To generate any mean ADC or standard deviation of ADC plots (including boxplots), first make a text file in the main directory with the file names of the datalog files you're interested in running over.
 Running
 ```
-python3 pedestal_functional.py fileList
+python pedestal_functional.py fileList
 ```
-will produce .json files in the jsons directory that correspond to the original .h5 datalog files.
+(note: you may need to replace python with python3) will produce .json files in the jsons directory that correspond to the original .h5 datalog files.
 The .json files contain a unique channel ID, the mean, and the standard deviation of the ADC counts for that channel in that run.
 These files contain all channels, including those marked as bad.
 To produce files with only good channels, use the pedestal_filter.py script:
 ```
-python3 pedestal_filter.py jsonList channelList
+python pedestal_filter.py jsonList channelList
 ```
 This will produce the jsons and place them all in the good_jsons folder (this code is easy to edit if you want to put them somewhere else or use a different naming scheme).
 I had a weird time trying to implement the functionality of this inside pedestal_functional.py, so I've left them separate for now because that seems to work best.